getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 <span class="badge badge-info">optional</span>

 This section controls how Nelson interacts with [Nomad](https://www.nomadproject.io/).
-If you are not using the Nomad scheudler in your datacenter, then you can omit this section.
-When launching tasks onto your Nomad instalation, Nelson will use the API and requires no external binaries.
+If you are not using the Nomad scheduler in your datacenter, then you can omit this section.
+When launching tasks onto your Nomad installation, Nelson will use the API and requires no external binaries.

 * [nomad.endpoint](#nomad-endpoint)
 * [nomad.timeout](#nomad-timeout)